getmiso/actions-create-values-from-ssm/README.md

   targetPort: 80
 ```

-Example:
+Let's look at an example.
 If `deploymentName` is provided as `microservice-2` and `path` `config/microservice-name/stage` has following parameters in AWS Parameter Store:

 ```bash
 config/microservice-name/stage/ENV_ONE = env one txt